SIESTA-eu/DatLeak/README.md

 ### `Full Leakage:`
 We consider Full Leakage as exact identical array of voxels, and/or perfect linear relationship between voxels.
 Meaning if an original image is 100% identical to the scrambled version.
 If Pearson Correlation returns a value of [0.99999:1.0], backed up by np.allclose which returns similar value in any slice across any dimension of [x, y, z].
 ### `Partial Leakage:`
+Partial Leakage is calculated from the distribution of **max values** extracted from the Pearson correlation matrices.

+Maximum linear relation between one array of voxels in original image compared to all arrays of voxels in the scrambled version, identifies how much information is leaked.
+Therefore we focus only on the **max values**.
+The below example matrix shows an array of correlations value of shape (x, x) reduces to (x, ) dimension, keeping only max values.
+[TO BE EDITED]

 ```math
 \left.